jorditorresBCN/Assignments-2017/Lab03.md

 Create a `.pynb` file with markdown cells describing the program steps and the characteristics of the dataset created (e.g. the time frame for the download, etc.).

-## Task 3.X:
+## How to Submit this Assignment:
 Be sure that you have updated your remote github repository with  the Lab `.ipynb` file generated along this Lab.
-Submit **before the deadline** to the RACO a "Lab3.txt" file including:
+Submit **before the deadline** to the *RACO Practicals section* a "Lab3.txt" file including:

 1. Group number
 2. name and email of the members of this group